-The other stains that are used for carbohydrates staining process are alcian blue (which stain sulfomucin and acid glycoproteins), Ruthenium red (to color mucopolysaccharide), and Lectins (for the identification of glycoconjugates, mucin, etc.)
+The other stains that are used for the carbohydrates staining process are alcian blue (which stains sulfomucin and acid glycoproteins), Ruthenium red (to color mucopolysaccharide), and Lectins (for the identification of glycoconjugates, mucin, etc.)

 With the advancement of Histochemistry, in 1960, the Enzyme-histochemistry method was introduced in research and biomedical practices.